Exiled-Team/EXILED/README.md

   - Move the included **``Assembly-CSharp.dll``** file into the **``SCPSL_Data/Managed``** folder of your server installation (SSH: **`mv Assembly-CSharp.dll (path_to_server)/SCPSL_Data/Managed`**).
   - Move the **`EXILED`** folder to **``~/.config``** *Note: This folder needs to go in ``~/.config``, and ***NOT*** ``~/.config/SCP Secret Laboratory``* (SSH: **`mv EXILED ~/.config/`**)

+### Installing plugins
 That's it, EXILED should now be installed and active the next time you boot up your server.
-It should be noted, that EXILED by themselves will do almost nothing, you must have plugins installed in order to use EXILED.
-Plugin .dll files go into the `Plugins` folder that should now be located at ``~/.config/EXILED/Plugins``.
+Note that EXILED by themselves will do almost nothing, so make sure to get new plugins from **[our Discord server](https://discord.gg/PyUkWTg)**
+- To install a plugin, simply:
+  - Download a plugin from *their* releases page **(it must be a .dll, don't click the green code button!)**
+  - Move it to: ``~/.config/EXILED/Plugins`` (if you use your SSH as root, then search for the correct `.config` which will be inside `/home/(SCP Server User)`)

 # Config
 EXILED by itself offers some config options.